markbaaijens/rpmusicserver/README.md

   * http://rpms:5000/api/GetApiList

 ## Migrating to 1.0
-Coming from any version below 1.0, you cannot migrate through the usual upgrade-command b/c the upgrade contains breaking changes which turn your system into a broken one.
+Coming from any version below 1.0, you cannot migrate through the usual upgrade-command b/c the upgrade will introduce breaking changes which turn your system into a broken one.
+And b/c teh OS is changed from 32-bit to 64, a new image-burn is needed.

 ### Steps to migrate to 1.0